PrincetonUniversity/STELLOPT/STELLOPT Compilation on Hydra (RZG-MPG).md

 STELLOPT Compilation at the MPCDF (RZG-MPG Machines)
 ====================================================

-This page details how to compile the STELLOPT family of codes on Hydra at [Rechenzentrum Garching](@http://www.rzg.mpg.de/) (RZG-MPE).
+This page details how to compile the STELLOPT family of codes at [Max-Plank Computational Data Facility (formerly Rechenzentrum Garching)](@http://www.rzg.mpg.de/) (MPCDF).
 In order to do so you will need an account on their system.
 These build instructions are for the Intel based compilers

 Draco